dhruvilshah25/vehicle-detection-system/README.md

 # car-detection-system

-This is a python program made using opencv to detect cars in a video
+This is a python program made using opencv to detect vehicles in a video

 ## OpenCV